everx-labs/ever-sdk/docs/mod_client.md

 <br>Library periodically checks the current endpoint for blockchain data syncronization latency.<br>If the latency (time-lag) is less then `NetworkConfig.max_latency`<br>then library selects another endpoint.<br><br>Must be specified in milliseconds.
 Default is 60000 (1 min).
 - `max_latency`?: _number_ – Maximum value for the endpoint's blockchain data syncronization latency (time-lag).
 Library periodically checks the current endpoint for blockchain data syncronization latency.
 If the latency (time-lag) is less then `NetworkConfig.max_latency` then library selects another endpoint.
 <br>Must be specified in milliseconds.
 Default is 60000 (1 min).
+- `query_timeout`?: _number_ – Default timeout for http requests.
+<br>Is is used when no timeout specified for the request to limit the answer waiting time.
+If no answer received during the timeout requests ends with<br>error.<br><br>Must be specified in milliseconds.
+Default is 60000 (1 min).
 - `access_key`?: _string_ – Access key to GraphQL API.
 <br>At the moment is not used in production.